TorSpider/TorSpider-Backend/README.md

 Run the following command to seed the database:
 `python3 backend_manage.py seed`

+### SSL Certificates

+In order to encrypt communication with the backend API, you'll need SSL certificates.
+You can obtain these from a number of sources, or generate your own.
+Once you've got them, you'll need to save them in the `/etc/nginx/certs/torspider/` folder.
+You should have the following two files:

+`/etc/nginx/certs/torspider/cert.crt`
+`/etc/nginx/certs/torspider/cert.key`

+Once those certificates are in place, you should be able to run the backend.

+### Installing the Backend as a Service

 If you'd like to install the backend as a service:
 Please note, we assume torspider is installed as the torpsider user in /home/torspider.